subversion23/naelob/README.md

 # naelob
-matrix client bot with elo rating system for chess
+matrix client bot with elo rating system for Nachtasyl-chess